samus-io/tablab-steps/steps/lt91cF8zOLCm6X0KIaWI9bEzjQiGvV73aWE/en/README.md

   - This example illustrates how we can perform syntax validation on JSON data in a Node.js environment, ensuring that the data meets the expected format requirements before further processing.
   - Other popular packages for JSON validation are : **JOI** (https://www.npmjs.com/package/joi) , **JSON Validator** (https://www.npmjs.com/package/json-validator)

+## Validator.js library

+- The validator.js library (https://www.npmjs.com/package/validator) offers functions for validating various data types in JavaScript, some examples are:

+  - `isEmail`: Validates email addresses.
+  - `isURL`: Validates URLs.
+  - `isAlphanumeric`: Checks if a string consists only of letters and numbers.
+  - `isLength`: Validates string length.
+  - `isNumeric`: Checks if a value is numeric.

 ## File Upload use case: Filename length limit